Code-Institute-Submissions/translex_app/README.md

 Each feature has been built in stages.
 Testing each new piece of functionality along the way.
 First, I set up a single page following my wireframing, from the start i decided the app would be one page no scrolling and easy to use.

 After setting up the boiler plate to my app I decided to set the background in place.
-The background effect is Particles JS see features part for more details on how this plugin is configered and used.
-After apply the background
+The background effect is Particles JS see features part for more details on how this plugin is configured and used.
+After applying the background
-I tested that the plugin was loading corretly via the CDN link, I my console was clear.
-I first created the mark up for the background in mt HTML file, added the JSON config file to my directory.
+I tested that the plugin was loading correctly via the CDN link, I my console was clear.
+I first created the mark up for the background in my HTML file, added the JSON config file to my directory.

 Within my HTML file I CDN linked to [Particles.JS](https://vincentgarreau.com/particles.js/) and use the following code snippet to load the plugin core file and load my config file.
-After load I console log that the file are loaded.
+After load I console log that the file is loaded.

 ```javascript
      <!-- My Particles Config (Particles call and src to config file) -->